 Capitalising on culture

 With kampungs taking up about 60 percent of Surabaya’s land, replacing them would have been costly, time-consuming, and potentially ruinous to their low-income residents.
-Instead, Mayor Rismaharini’s government built on the Kampung Improvement Programme carried out in the 1970s to 1990s that provided the settlements with better footpaths, roads, drainage, and water infrastructure.
+Instead, then-Mayor Rismaharini’s government built on the Kampung Improvement Programme carried out in the 1970s to 1990s that provided the settlements with better footpaths, roads, drainage, and water infrastructure.
 It added new lighting and erected more amenities, including libraries to encourage education, and football fields and playgrounds for recreation.

 More critically, the government spearheaded two new projects, called Pahlawan Ekonomi (Economy Hero) and Kampung Unggulan (Prominent Kampung), to help the kampungs’ housewives earn an income.
 “The husbands were working but the families were still poor.
-We wanted to empower the housewives to counter Surabaya’s poverty problem,” Mayor Rismaharini told Singapore’s Urban Redevelopment Authority in a recent interview.
+We wanted to empower the housewives to counter Surabaya’s poverty problem,” then-Mayor Rismaharini told Singapore’s Urban Redevelopment Authority in a recent interview.

 Under the Economy Hero programme, the housewives receive free professional training to improve the food and handicrafts that they are already making, with an eye to selling the products.
 The government also helps them to apply for capital, learn how to package the products attractively, sell the items at souvenir centres, malls, supermarkets and government offices, and manage cash flows.

 Since the government started the programme in 2010, the number of small and medium enterprises founded by these housewives has grown from 89 to about 9,500.
 “Those that do well recruit their neighbours to grow even bigger.
-Some of them are earning up to 1.6 billion rupiahs (approximately US$107,400) a month now,” said Mayor Rismaharini.
+Some of them are earning up to 1.6 billion rupiahs (approximately US$107,400) a month now,” said then-Mayor Rismaharini.

 The Prominent Kampung project, on the other hand, aims to get selected kampungs to focus on producing one excellent item or service each, to build up a brand and competitive advantage in the marketplace.
 So far, the government has recruited 10 kampungs to produce traditional bags, embroidery, cookies, crackers, shoes, handicrafts, tempeh, tempeh chips, pavement stones and sewing services respectively.

 By tapping on the kampungs’ potential, the government achieved several complementary goals: improving the lives of the city’s poorest residents, adding a potent driver to the economy and highlighting the city’s cultural products.
-“Developing a city not only involves physical development,” Mayor Rismaharini said about the initiatives in 2017.
+“Developing a city not only involves physical development,” then-Mayor Rismaharini said about the initiatives in 2017.
 “It is also about empowering people and making them feel at home.”

 One of economic heroines under the Pahlawan Ekonomi (Economy Hero) project © City of Surabaya